 In addition to setting up QuickBooks Online, we also have video tutorials to help you run your business, including topics like managing banking transactions and credit card sales.
 You can download the entire QuickBooks Course for free.

-Some of the most frequently asked questions about switching from QuickBooks Desktop to Online are:
+Below we have answered some of the most frequently asked questions about switching from QuickBooks desktop to online.

-Can You Use Both QuickBooks Desktop and QuickBooks Online?
+Can you use both QuickBooks Desktop & QuickBooks Online?

 Unfortunately, you cannot use QuickBooks Desktop and QuickBooks Online for the same company.
 QuickBooks Desktop is software that must be installed on your computer, and the company files that you create will be stored locally on your hard drive or network.